gdash-code/techelevator/module-3/01_Intro_HTML_CSS/tutorial-final/README.md

 </main>
 ```

 Lastly, you'll create a footer.
-The footer contain links to PNN's various social networks and a copyright notification.
+The footer contains links to PNN's various social networks and a copyright notification.
 Add this code after the `<main>` section:

 ```html
 <footer>